 What is acute care therapy?

-The goal of acute care therapy is still to provide the patient with the skills they need to function independently once they leave the hospital.
+The goal of acute care therapy and acute care services is still to provide the patient with the skills they need to function independently once they leave the hospital.
 This usually includes redeveloping essential skills such as lifting an arm or walking.

 Because acute care therapy is about rehabbing essential skills and motor functions, treatment occurs daily or multiple times a day.
 Once patients regain function, they are typically discharged, either to another rehab setting or home.